Anthropologists on the Public Stage

 Frequently Asked Questions

-Why take this course?
 Have you ever wanted to increase your impact, influence and capture the interest of people beyond academia?
-Then this course is for you.
-The anticipated outcome of this training program will be an increase in anthropologists' capabilities and confidence in sharing their anthropological perspective and analysis publicly with the news industry (e.g., broadcast, print) and policymakers, as well as with the global public through social media and other digital platforms.
-We plan to collect participant evaluations prior to, immediately following, and six months after the training, the latter will seek evidence of the training's effectiveness (eg., successful broadcast interview, participation in policy working group, call from a reporter).
+The interdisciplinary promise of the training program will be an increase in your anthropological perspective and analysis publicly with the news industry (e.g., broadcast, print and newspapers), so as well as with policy through social media and career digital platforms.
+We also include ways to market yourself, disseminate your work and advocate for anthropology.
+We suggest concrete means of translating effectiveness (e.g., accessible broadcast interview participation, policy working group calls from a reporter).